joerobertberry/bonita-doc/md/work-execution-audit.md

 ### Abnormal work execution

-The logger produces a _Warning_ each time a work takes too much time to be executed or it was _rescheduled_ too much times.
+The logger produces a _Warning_ each time a work takes too much time to be executed or it was _rescheduled_ too many times.

 Example of warning log produced:
 ```